 Seva Water – Cummington

 I moved to Cummington in 2015 to start a nut farm with my partner, Kalyan.
 We are both committed to growing nutritious food and soil using regenerative farming practices and have felt very at home here in the Hilltowns.
 I grew up in Northfield and spent a few months traveling in South Asia after finishing school.
 Prior to finding land I worked with refugee and immigrant farmers in Worcester and West Springfield and was involved in local anti-racism and food justice work.
 I now work part-time at the Creamery and the Hilltown CDC, and serve on the Cummington Agricultural Commission and Cultural Council.
 My hope for the Creamery is that it can provide access to good food for all Hilltowners while reflecting the unique values and character of our whole community.
-As a board member I am committed to improving outreach and community engagement and I look forward to the opportunity to help set a new course for the future of our store.
+As a board member I am committed to improving outreach, communications and community engagement and I look forward to the opportunity to help set a new course for the future of our store.

 |Board Member||Year Elected||Term||Expiration||2021 Annual Meeting|